 Smith & Wesson Academy

 Smith & Wesson is a nationally recognized manufacturer of guns.
-The Smith & Wesson Academy trains civilians, law enforcement professionals, and the military on how to handle, service, repair, and use guns.
+The Smith & Wesson Academy trains civilians, law enforcement professionals, and the military to handle, service, repair, and use guns.
 Specialized courses for police include instructor-led training on handguns, shoulder-arm weapons, tactical methods, defensive tactics, armor, and many more.
 Learn more about Smith & Wesson Academy and its extensive line of guns, rifles, and other weapons.

 - Conflict resolution techniques